F3real/F3real.github.io/content/UTCTF2019_SuperSecureAuthentication.md

 z    fbade9e36a3f36d3d676c1b808451dd7
 ~~~

 `Verifier6` uses SHA1 to hash input string and compare it with hardcoded hash value `1B480158E1F30E0B6CEE7813E9ECF094BD6B3745`.
-We can quickly find solution by just googling it.
-Solution is string `stop`.
+We can quickly find a solution by just googling it.
+The solution is the string `stop`.

 `Verifier7` just checks if provided string equals to `goodbye`.